Harmonic Oscillator#

 Answer (end)

-We expect that the wave-length of the damped oscillator should be \(2\pi/\omega_d\) where \(\omega_d \equiv \omega_n \sqrt{1-\gamma^2}\).
-How much different is this from the natural frequency.
-Verify this by extracting the peak locations of the undamped oscillator.
-To do this we can use my_peaks=find_peaks(x)[0].tolist() and then use t[my_peaks] to get the time of the respective peaks.
-Check that those times are all equidistance and that they happen at the prescribed wave-length.
+To do this, we can use my_peaks=find_peaks(x)[0].tolist() and then use t[my_peaks] to get the time of the respective peaks.
+Check that those times are all equidistant and that they happen with the prescribed period.
 The answer you will actually get if you do this will be reasonable but not super-accurate.
-You can do better by (a) increasing the number of points in your linspace to 4000 (but don’t rerun the animation becuase it will be very slow) and/or instead of using the difference in time between two peaks computing the slope np.polyfit(range(0,len(peaks)),t[peaks],1) and getting the slope.
+You can do better by (a) increasing the number of points in your linspace to 4000 (but don’t rerun the animation becuase it will be very slow) and/or instead of using the difference in time between two peaks, computing the slope of peaks x time elapsed using np.polyfit(range(0,len(my_peaks)),t[my_peaks],1).

-Verify that the damped oscillator’s strength decays exponentially.
+2. Finally, verify that the damped oscillator’s strength decays exponentially.
 We can do this by looking at the peak values (x[my_peaks]) and plot them.
 To tell that something decreases exponentially, you should plot it on a semi-log scale (ax1.set_yscale('log')) and see that the plot is linear.

 Answer (end)